kfei/docktorrent/README.md

 ```
 Note that:
   - The exposed ports are required for ruTorrent web interface, rTorrent
-    listening and the DHT protocol according to your `.rtorrent.rc`.
+    listening and the DHT protocol according to the default `.rtorrent.rc`.
   - The `--dns 8.8.8.8` argument is optional but recommended.
 It seems like the
     current version of rTorrent still has some [DNS
     issues](https://github.com/rakshasa/rtorrent/issues/180), using Google's